What is cystic fibrosis?

 People who can help children with cystic fibrosis

 If your child has cystic fibrosis, your child will probably be treated in a specialist unit by a multidisciplinary cystic fibrosis team.
-This team might include any or all of the following health professionals:
+This team might include the following health professionals:

 - dietitian